-Newsflash agents- in 2019 social media will be the name of the game.
+Newsflash agents- social media is the name of the game.
 Social platforms like Facebook, Instagram, LinkedIn, and Twitter are gaining more and more active users by the day.

 That means having a strong and consistent presence on these channels is no longer an option, it’s a necessity.
 If you’ve been putting off marketing your real estate services on social media, it’s time to get started!

 People are no longer browsing the classifieds or flipping through the yellow pages to find the products and services they need.
 Your potential clients are finding the majority of their purchase information online.
 And so, that’s where you need to be.

 Increasing your visibility online will boost your reputation, build credibility for your business and help prospects in your market find you.

 The best way to build trust and credibility online is to get other people talking about you.
 A third party vouching for you and your business is worth its weight in gold.

 To get started, ask past clients, friends, and family to leave a review on your Facebook Business page.
 If you’re feeling really motivated, you could even try reaching out to some local news publications and pitching a story about your business.
 Treat your social media channels like your own little news outlet and be your own spokesperson.

 Have you ever Googled your name?
 If you haven’t yet, go ahead and do that real quick.
 Fingers crossed it’s a good representation of yourself, as first impressions go a long way.